jonathandannel/feedconsumer/README.md

 ### If I had more time, I would've

-- Made the page responsive
-- Paid more attention to styling
-- Implemented some nicer transitions
+- Implemented some nicer transitions and mobile responsiveness
 - Paid more attention to the data visualizations
 - Added some flair to the infinite scrolling
 - Came up with more elegant, less time-complex ways of dealing with the data